 “We went back to where everything started for us – Josh to the pub in Newcastle and Will to the farmers’ market, and I to the building of JP Morgan where I used to work,” says White.
 “In the videos, we explain what we’re up for, that we had made it to Tesco and to prove them right we need your help.”

 By inviting people to buy Dr. Will’s from Tesco, they were also raising awareness of the no-added-sugar alternative in the market.
 White says Dr. Will’s donated to food banks in the past, and that it is a cause close to their hearts.

 “We’ve done this through our personal networks, and we have seen so many people sending photos of them buying products – it’s overwhelming,” says White, noting that after a week, the campaign has already reached 15% of the target.

 Recipe and price point

 Like many start-ups, Dr. Will’s has bootstrapped its operation.
-In the beginning, product formulation was based on the scientific background of Dr Breakey, but the commitment to use only natural ingredients called for an expert.
+In the beginning, product formulation was based on the scientific background of co-founder Breakey, but the commitment to use only natural ingredients called for an expert.

 “We realised that we were making a recipe that would taste amazing in the kitchen, but it wouldn’t work in production,” says White.
 “So, we started to work with a food scientist, and she suggested using dates – we have used dates to sweeten our products ever since.”